kachristensen/Current-Dnd-Campaigns/Session Notes/14 - Jonas's Unholy Affliction II (7-23-25).md

 	- Rem doesn't want to leave.
 I told him we should leave for somewhere less populated.
 I told him he will be ok, I can help manage his emotions, he'll have to let me in, I won't do anything without his consent.
 	- We stayed the night.
 Rem stayed in the cell.
 Valindra and I kept watch, I stayed in the cell too.
 	- We incinerated the bodies.
+- Night
+	- We long rested, Valindra and I kept watch.
+		- Rem had a dream.
+Urge to run, on all fours.
+Feels right, like it's always been natural.
+		- Rem's hair has grown an inch and he has an inch of facial hair.